documentationfor yFiles for HTML 3.0.0.1

 }

-Data which can be serialized by the GraphMLIOHandler can be written using IWriteContext’s serialize<T> method.
+Data that can be serialized by the GraphMLIOHandler can be written using IWriteContext’s serialize<T> method.

-Implementing a custom input handler is widely facilitated by extending the abstract base class InputHandlerBase<TKey,TData>:
+Implementing a custom input handler is greatly simplified by extending the abstract base class InputHandlerBase<TKey,TData>:

-• implement method parseDataCore to return the object deserialized from the given XML node
+• Implement the method parseDataCore to return the object deserialized from the given XML node.

-• implement method setValue to associate the given data with the given graph item (key)
+• Implement the method setValue to associate the given data with the given graph item (key).

 A custom input handler